 by Judith Cameron Wagner

 Often, after early supper at grandmother’s table, we three children were dropped at a movie so the grownups could indulge in adult conversation.
-When the movie ended, mom and dad picked us up for the long drive home.
+When the movie ended, Mom and Dad picked us up for the long drive home.

-One evening in the mid-1940s, the privilege of buying movie tickets was finally given me, the youngest.
+One evening in the mid-1940s, the privilege of buying movie tickets was finally given to me, the youngest.
 The ticket lady smiled broadly as I announced my important position, and said I did a fine job!
 Smugly, I pocketed the change and led my older brothers into the theater.

-Late that night, almost home, with everyone else asleep, Dad interrupted my chattering to ask for the ticket change.
+Driving home late that night, almost home, with everyone else asleep, Dad interrupted my chattering to ask for the ticket change.
 I carefully counted it by the dashboard light, and as I finished, he turned the car around!
 Why?!?